🐎Quests

 description: "Deliver 500 oak logs to Cube"

-The player must look at a block located inside a defined cuboid.
-The maximum detection distance is controlled by `look-at-distance-block` in `config.yml`.
+LOOK_AT_BLOCKThe player must look at a block located inside a defined cuboid.
+The maximum detection distance is controlled by look-at-distance-block in config.yml.

 Example usage: